Pulse Acupuncture

 Read Also: Top 10 Benefits of Acupuncture

-Marina Doktorman, L.Ac. about Types of Acupuncture
+Marina Doktorman, L.Ac.
+About Types of Acupuncture

 Marina Doktorman, L.Ac., an experienced practitioner at an acupuncture clinic Pulse Acupuncture, offers insights into various types of acupuncture, particularly focusing on those practiced in her clinic in Brooklyn.
 She emphasizes the diversity and effectiveness of these methods in addressing a wide range of health concerns.
 Traditional Chinese acupuncture, a cornerstone of her practice, involves inserting fine needles at specific body points to balance energy flow and treat various ailments.